Please be aware of the following when traveling abroad and forward to any other personnel who may be traveling for this project.

 - Presentations at international conferences are generally acceptable.
 It is important to note, however, that sidebar conversations with conference attendees should be limited to information already in the public domain.
 If the research being discussed in sidebar conversations isn’t related in any way to any technologies on the Munitions List or the Commerce Control List, then there’s no risk of an export of technical data taking place via a sidebar conversation, regardless of where that conversation takes place.
 But if your research is related to a listed technology, then you can NOT talk to foreign colleagues about your work unless the conversation is licensed or otherwise exempt.
 Should you have any questions, please contact OSP for further review.

-- Please note that Penn State’s policies and guidelines on export control in the research environment can be found in RA18 and RAG11.
+- Please note that Penn State’s policies and guidelines on export compliance in the research environment can be found in RA18 and RAG11.

 - The University Office of Risk Management requires prior review of travel to countries under OFAC restriction or where significant concerns for personal safety are involved.
 Information on the countries requiring prior approval from Risk Management may be found at Risk Management Dangerous Travel Link.
 If your foreign travel is to any of these locations, your College, Campus or administrative unit must contact Risk Management for prior review and approval of the proposed travel.
 A copy of Risk Management approval for travel to the countries identified must be provided to OSP in order to close the export review for any such projects.
 University policies on student international travel may also apply if undergraduate or graduate student foreign travel is included in the project.